czbiohub-sf/CRISPRflow/README.md

 ```
 git clone https://github.com/czbiohub/CRISPRflow.git
 ```
-Go the repository directory, switch he branch if running branch other than master
+Go the repository directory, switch the branch if running branch other than master
 ```
 cd CRISPRflow
 git checkout <branch you'd like to run>
 ```
-Create conda environment and activated it
+Create conda environment and activate it
 ```
 conda env create -f environment.yml
 conda activate CRISPRflow